Jurassic Park Logo

 Jurassic Park Logo History

-The author of the very first logo on the cover of the book was Chip Kidd.
+The author of the very first logo on the book’s cover was Chip Kidd.
 Sandy Collora made subsequent edits.
 There are several options in total.

 What is Jurassic Park?

 It is a sci-fi media franchise based on the novel of the same name by Michael Crichton.
-The story of cloned dinosaurs has been the inspiration for movies, games, and water attractions.
+The story of cloned dinosaurs has inspired movies, games, and water attractions.

 1993